20250409

 The Volkswagen beetle-sized replica of the bomb was constructed for the Discovery Channel documentary de Garis had just finished filming on the future of artificial intelligence, which featured a potential global war between humanity and artificial intelligence.
 He'd purchased it outright from the director, making arrangements for expedited shipping and delivery direct to Starlab's headquarters in Brussels.
 The sheer audacity of the proposal was outrageous.
 He intended the bomb to serve as a dramatic and powerful reminder of “the weight of my responsibility to the future of humanity.”
 He certainly knew how to drive home a point.

 With the explosive rise of AI we've seen over the last twenty-four months alone, with artificial general intelligence (AGI) and artificial superintelligence (ASI) seemingly just around the corner, one could say that de Garis — though radical and exceedingly unconventional in his unprecedented approach — was just a few years ahead of his time.
 OpenAI CEO Sam Altman, xAI founder Elon Musk, DeepMind CEO Demis Hassabis and Anthropic CEO Dario Amodei have each claimed that AI poses an extinction risk on par with nuclear war.
-My firsthand experiences and life lessons learned living at Starlab have proven priceless, growing in timeliness and importance with each passing day — (though my friends joke that the wrong Altman is heading up OpenAI) …
+My firsthand experiences and life lessons learned living at Starlab have proven priceless, growing in timeliness and importance with each passing day — though friends sometimes joke that the wrong Altman is leading OpenAI

-A recent Financial Times (FT) spinoff magazine article in Sifted highlights my background going back to Starlab, our AI and time travel research projects, and subsequent travels across East Asia to create national quantum roadmaps for US national research funding and IC agency directors.
-In the following years I continued on through foundational research fellowships in quantum mechanics with Nobel physics laureate Anton Zeilinger’s research group in Austria and across Europe, and was recruited to lead a futures initiative at NASA in collaboration with Google, with leading companies, scientists, venture capitalists and entrepreneurs from around Silicon Valley.
+A recent Financial Times (FT) spinoff magazine article in Sifted highlights our research going back to Starlab, AI and time travel research projects, and my subsequent travels across East Asia to create national quantum roadmaps for US national research funding and IC agency directors.
+In years that followed, I continued on through research fellowships in nanoscience and the foundations of quantum mechanics with Nobel physics laureate Anton Zeilinger’s research group in Austria and across Europe, then was recruited to lead a futures initiative at NASA in collaboration with Ray Kurzweil and Google, together with leading companies, luminary scientists, venture capitalists and entrepreneurs from Silicon Valley and around the world.

 From